SOLARJUICE CO., LTD.

 Our solar modules utilize advanced solar technologies, such as the Passive Emitter and Rear Contact or “PERC” technology and full cell technology.
 We expect that our high-quality manufacturing capabilities will enable us to produce solar modules meeting the industry’s highest performance standards, and all of our American-made solar modules sold in North America are UL certified.

-**Note: Revenue and net loss figures are for the 12 months ended June 30, 2022.
+**Note: Revenue and net loss figures are for the 12 months that ended June 30, 2022.

 |Industry:||Solar Photovoltaic Energy|